Reasons for Ampersand

 The purpose of Ampersand is to help business architects deliver.
 Ampersand lets you design information systems that actually do what users want.
-It allows you to offer information systems to the business that comply provably to the rules by which they conduct their business.
-And it lets you work fast.
+It allows you to offer information systems to the business that comply demonstrably to the rules by which they conduct their business.
 How cool is that!

 How does it work?